Mesquite Grilled Breast of Chicken with Red Chile Sauce and Monterey Jack Cheese

 3 cups boiling water

 Fresh minced garlic

 For Southwestern Seasoning, combine and grind ingredients in spice grinder.

 Season chicken breasts to taste with the Southwestern Seasoning.
-Place breasts in smoker and cold smoke for thirty minutes.
+Place breasts in smoker and cold smoke for thirty minutes at 190°.
 Refrigerate until needed.

 Prepare Red Chile Salsa.
-Finish cooking chicken breast on grill or in oven to order, being careful not to overcook.
+Finish cooking chicken breast on grill, being careful not to overcook.
 Place breast in broiler pan and top with Red Chile Salsa and grated Monterey Jack cheese.
-Melt cheese in hot oven.
+Melt cheese in hot smoker.
 Top with cilantro sprigs and serve at once.
 Break off stems of chilies and shake out seeds.
 Place in a bowl and cover with the 3 cups boiling water.
 Let soak for at least thirty minutes or overnight.
 Puree pods and water in blender.
 Push puree through a fine sieve to remove the seeds and pieces of skin.
 Transfer to saucepan or skillet and add the remaining ingredients.
 Simmer for 10 to 20 minutes.